 After reviewing your coverage summary and having an opportunity to look at a sample policy, you’ll be able to pay using your credit or debit card.
 We will only charge you on the first day of your coverage, after we’ve issued your policy.
 If you pay through an escrow arrangement, we’ll take a month’s deposit and be in touch to arrange further payments through your bank (if applicable).

 No. Renters and homeowners insurance only covers you and the property that you legally own.
 Each of your roommates will need to get their own insurance policy.

 You'll be happy to know that your policy automatically covers all residents of your household who are related to you by marriage, blood, or adoption, so make sure you buy enough coverage for all your (and their) stuff!
-If you are living with your significant other, just let us know and we would be happy to add them as an additional insured.
+You can easily add their name to your policy when you're signing up, with no extra charge.

 Am I covered if something I own gets stolen outside of my home or apartment?